Hourly Rates

 The Formula

-Each litigation phase has its own labor allocation and expense estimate.
-Attorney hours represent lead counsel and associate work.
-Paralegal hours cover document preparation, discovery management, and administrative support.
-Expert witness hours include consultation, report preparation, and testimony time billed at the expert rate.
-Hard costs (filing fees, deposition transcripts, travel, court reporters) are added as flat amounts per phase.
-The blended rate divides total professional fees by total hours to show the effective billing rate across all timekeeper levels.
+Each litigation phase receives its own allocation of attorney hours, paralegal hours, expert witness hours, and hard costs.
+Attorney hours represent lead and associate counsel work on pleadings, research, briefing, and strategy.
+Paralegal hours cover document management, discovery support, and administrative coordination.
+Expert witness hours include case evaluation, report preparation, and testimony.
+Hard costs are flat expenses: filing fees, deposition transcripts, court reporter fees, e-discovery processing, and travel.
+The blended rate divides total professional fees by total billable hours to show the effective rate across all timekeeper levels.

 Step-by-Step Example